ddsmt/artifact-2021/Readme.md

 The minimized file will be saved as `output.smt2`.

-ddSMT is able to minimize the input file `murxla-dd-murxla-3319538980.smt2` to 1.3% of the original file size.
+ddSMT is able to minimize the input file `murxla-dd-murxla-3319538980.smt2` to 1.3% of the original file size (pass option `-v` to ddSMT to get statistics).
 To confirm that the minimized file still triggers the original behavior call:

 ```